heathermiller/progfun-stats/README.md

 - copy, modify and distribute the covered software in source and/or binary forms
 - exercise patent rights that would normally only extend to the licensor provided that:
-- all copies, modified or unmodified, are accompanied by a copy of the licence
+- all copies, modified or unmodified, are accompanied by a copy of the license
 - all modifications are clearly marked as being the work of the modifier

 See the [V2 Apache License](http://www.apache.org/licenses/LICENSE-2.0) itself, or the [summary](http://www.oss-watch.ac.uk/resources/apache2) for more information.